 Final Review Period

-All decisions for allocating funds were based on the business rules for the program as outlined in the program guidelines and supplemental guidelines for each period.
-These were posted on the Alberta Energy website.
+All decisions for allocating funds were based on the business rules for the program as outlined in the program guidelines and supplemental guidelines for each period on the site rehabilitation program page.
 Applications that did not meet the criteria were not approved for program funding.

 To ensure fairness to all applicants, resources were focused on ensuring all applications submitted were reviewed and processed prior to May 15, 2022 as required in the federal funding agreement.
 Many of the applications were reviewed after the close of the official application submission deadline of March 31, 2022.
 Applications were reviewed and processed as they were received.